Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Forecasting for the Pharmaceutical Industry: Models for New Product and In-Market Forecasting and How to Use Them](https://www.goodreads.com/book/show/3065691-forecasting-for-the-pharmaceutical-industry): Getting a bit dated now (released in 2006), but still a useful overview of the common forecasting methodologies in the pharmaceutical industry.
 A great starting point for someone looking to learn how to forecast product revenue in biotech, and anyone looking for a brisk overview of the different methodologies available for pre and post-launch product forecasting (e.g., prevalence or incidence models, system dynamics, trend-based, etc.)
 - [The Pharmagellan Guide to Biotech Forecasting and Valuation](https://www.goodreads.com/book/show/33802675-the-pharmagellan-guide-to-biotech-forecasting-and-valuation): This slim volume has been an invaluable reference that I revisit almost every time I build a forecast model.
 While the content is US-centric and the coverage of some topics is overly high-level, the page-for-page density of useful information and benchmarks is very high
 - [Which Country Has the World's Best Health Care?](https://www.goodreads.com/en/book/show/50262535): A comparative primer on 11 healthcare systems (US, Australia, Canada, China, France, Germany, Netherlands, Norway, Switzerland, Taiwan, and the UK) including organisation, funding, and performance.
 Dry and repetitive at times, but dense with useful information
+- [New Product Planning Playbook](https://www.biopharma-newproductplanning.com/_files/ugd/e8049f_bf6ab0d978694d669d679a63d2f0ac79.pdf): Developed by a network of new product planning executives, this playbook is a comprehensive overview of what the commercial function in biopharma does to prepare for a new launch

 #### Corporate histories
 - [Genentech: The Beginnings of Biotech](https://www.goodreads.com/book/show/12703074-genentech): The story of how recombinant DNA technology was commercialized.
 40 years or so later Genentech (now part of Roche) is still one of the giants in the industry, and everyone in the industry should be aware of their history